DFHack supports all operating systems and platforms that Dwarf Fortress itself

 dfhack-50.07-r1-Windows-64bit.zipsupports 64-bit DF on Windows

 Do not download the source code from GitHub, either from the releases page or by clicking “Download ZIP” on the repo homepage.
 This will give you an incomplete copy of the DFHack source code, which will not work as-is.
-(If you want to compile DFHack instead of using a pre-built release, see Building DFHack for instructions.)
+(If you want to compile DFHack instead of using a pre-built release, please see Building DFHack for instructions.)

 In between stable releases, we may create beta releases to test new features.